Penicillium digitatum: Physiology

 Penicillium digitatum is a mesophilic fungus, growing from 6-7 C to a maximum of 37 C, with an optimal growth temperature at 24 C. With respect to water activity, P. digitatum has a relatively low tolerance for osmotic stress.
 The minimum water activity required for growth at 25 C is 0.90, at 37 C is 0.95 and at 5 C is 0.99.
 Germination does not occur at a water activity of 0.87.
 In terms of chemicals that influence fungal growth, the minimum growth inhibitory concentration of sorbic acid is 0.02–0.025% at a pH of 4.7 and 0.06–0.08% at a pH of 5.5.
-Thiamine, on the other hand, has been observed to accelerate fungal growth with the effect being co-metabolically enhanced in the presence of tyrosine, casein or zinc metal.
-In terms of carbon nutrition, maltose, acetic acid, oxalic acid and tartaric acid support little, if any, growth.
-However, glucose, fructose, sucrose, galactose, citric acid and malic acid all maintain fungal growth.
+Thiamine, on the other hand, has been observed to accelerate fungal growth, with the effect being co-metabolically enhanced in the presence of tyrosine, casein, or zinc metal.
+In terms of carbon nutrition, maltose, acetic acid, oxalic acid, and tartaric acid support little, if any, growth.
+However, glucose, fructose, sucrose, galactose, citric acid, and malic acid all maintain fungal growth.

-Production of ethylene via the Citric acid cycle has been observed in static cultures and is suggested to be connected to mycelial development.
-Addition of methionine inhibits such cultures but can be utilized for the production of ethylene following a lag phase in shake cultures.
-The production observed in shake cultures can be inhibited by actinomycin D and cycloheximide and modulated by inorganic phosphate.
+Production of ethylene via the citric acid cycle has been observed in static cultures, and is suggested to be connected to mycelial development.
+Addition of methionine inhibits such cultures, but can be utilized for the production of ethylene following a lag phase in shake cultures (cultures mixed in liquid media with a shaker).
+The production observed in shake cultures can be inhibited by actinomycin D and cycloheximide, and modulated by inorganic phosphate.
 In addition, aminoethoxyvinyl glycine and methoxyvinyl glycine have been shown to inhibit both shake and static cultures.
-Production of mycotoxins or secondary metabolites by P. digitatum has not been observed although this species has been shown to be toxic to both shrimp and chicken embryos.
+Production of mycotoxins or secondary metabolites by P. digitatum has not been observed, although this species has been shown to be toxic to both shrimp and chicken embryos.

 With respect to fungicidal tolerance, there are known strains of P. digitatum resistant to various commonly used fungicides.
-Reports have been made concerning fungicides thiabendazole, benomyl, imazalil, sodium-o-phenylphenate as well as fungistatic agent, biphenyl, with no prior treatment required in the case of biphenyl.
-The mechanism of P. digitatum resistance to imazalil is suggested to lie in the over-expression of the sterol 14α-demethylase (CYP51) protein caused by a 199 base-pair insertion into the promoter region of the CYP51 gene and/or by duplications of the CYP51 gene.
+Reports have been made concerning fungicides thiabendazole, benomyl, imazalil, and sodium-o-phenylphenate, as well as the fungistatic agent biphenyl, with no prior treatment required in the latter case.
+The mechanism of P. digitatum resistance to imazalil is suggested to lie in the over-expression of the sterol 14α-demethylase (CYP51) protein, caused by a 199 base-pair insertion into the promoter region of the CYP51 gene, and/or by duplications of the CYP51 gene.